HeryRuiz/Portfolio/README.md

 <h1 align='center'>Portfolio</h1>
 <p>
 Showcasing my diverse skill set with real world projects, my portfolio serves as a collection that traces my coding journey.
 Through insightful projects, it offers a comprehensive overview of my capabilities, illustrating my commitment to innovation.
-Check it out to see not just my tech skills but also my passion for making things look awesome and work well.
+Check it out to see not just my tech skills but also my passion for making things look awesome.
 </p>

 👉 Live Demo: <a href='https://heryruiz.com'>HeryRuiz.com</a>